helmfile/helmfile/docs/index.md

   -n, --namespace string                Set namespace.
 Uses the namespace set in the context by default, and is available in templates as {{ .Namespace }}
       --no-color                        Output without color -q, --quiet                           Silence output.
 Equivalent to log-level warn -l, --selector stringArray            Only run using the releases that match labels.
 Labels can take the form of foo=bar or foo!=bar.
                                         A release must match all labels in a group in order to be used.
 Multiple groups can be specified at once.
-                                        	--selector tier=frontend,tier!=proxy --selector tier=backend.
-Will match all frontend, non-proxy releases AND all backend releases.
+                                        "--selector tier=frontend,tier!=proxy --selector tier=backend" will match all frontend, non-proxy releases AND all backend releases.
-                                        	The name of a release can be used as a label. --selector name=myrelease --state-values-file stringArray   specify state values in a YAML file --state-values-set stringArray    set state values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
+                                        The name of a release can be used as a label: "--selector name=myrelease" --state-values-file stringArray   specify state values in a YAML file --state-values-set stringArray    set state values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
   -v, --version                         version for helmfile